+Your personal tutor, who is a member of academic staff, is responsible for guiding and supporting your studies.
+If you want advice, you should approach your personal tutor.
 Your tutor can also give pastoral guidance and support.
 In the case of serious personal worries tutors are encouraged to direct you to Student Wellbeing Support Services.

 Your tutor sees you at weekly tutorials in terms 1 and 2 of years 1 and 2 and in the first half of term 3 in year 1.
 These tutorials should